FrenteBW/BWTextFieldWithSTT/README.md

 4. Import BWTextFieldWithSTT in your project.

 5. Declare @State var commentText = "" and function that you want to use in action.

+6. You have to set two privacy keys.
+Privacy - Speech Recognition Usage Description and Privacy - Microphone Usage Description.